 A five-minute walk from the World of Coca-Cola, the Georgia Aquarium, and the Mercedes Benz Center, the Omni Hotel at the CNN Center is connected to the Georgia World Congress Center.
 This 4-star hotel has a heated pool and hot tub, an outdoor terrace lounge, and a business center.
 This popular hotel also has an on-site beauty salon, restaurant, and gym.

 The five-star Ritz Carlton has every facility you could ask for—and more.
 The rooms are large and spacious.
 You can expect an excellent night’s sleep on the feather beds.
 The on-site restaurant offers fantastic cuisine ranging from grills to seafood.
 They also offer 24-hour room service.
 Enjoy live entertainment at the bar on most days of the week or head out into the Peachtree Center neighborhood.

 ✓ Best neighborhood to stay in Atlanta for arts & culture

 Located between Downtown and Buckhead, Midtown is famed for its many museums, art galleries, and centers for performing arts.
 Midtown is known as Atlanta’s bustling arts district.

 In Midtown, you’ll find the High Museum of Art, the most visited museum in Atlanta.
 The art museum boasts an enormous collection of over 15,000 artistic works.
 The Fox Theatre and the Center for Puppetry Arts are also notable Midtown attractions, deserving of a place in your Atlanta itinerary.

 Midtown Atlanta is also known for its vibrant nightlife, centered around Peachtree Street.
-From theatre, to live music, rooftop pubs to fine dining you’re spoiled for choice when the sun sets over Midtown.
+From theater to live music and rooftop pubs to fine dining, you’re spoiled for choice when the sun sets over Midtown.